Recent changes to federal law made Delta-8-THC legal, but is Delta-8-THC legal in Minnesota? And if so, where can you find it?

-Here’s the down low on Minnesota’s Delta-8-THC laws:
+Here’s the down-low on Delta-8 Minnesota laws:

 Disclaimer: We’re always working to stay informed on the latest Delta-8 laws and research.
 However, state laws are subject to change and we advise that you do your own research to verify the information you find in this article.
 This is not intended as legal advice.